bahulneel/Euler.Clojure/README.md

 I'm leaning [Clojure], and this project contains my Clojure-based solutions to the problems of Project Euler.

+The solutions are nested in a directory structure according to the problem number.
-Each directory contains two files:
+Each leaf sub-directory contains two files:
   * `problem.txt` describing the problem to be solved;
   * `solution.clj` defining my solution in Clojure.